wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  Set `false` to sort the data with loading message.
+  Set `false` to sort the data with the loading message.
 This options works when the sidePagination option is set to `'server'`.

 - **Default:** `true`